fwinnen/kinemic-example-android/README.md

 The code contains some comments which explain what's going on.
 For more detailed information see our [Toolbox](https://github.com/kinemic/kinemic-toolbox-android).

 # Trainer
 If you need help with the gestures, visit our online [Trainer](http://kinemic.com/gesture-trainer-dev).
-Simply connect it to your p
-Kinemic Publisher using the Settings page and you are ready to start!
+Simply connect it to your Kinemic Publisher using the Settings page and you are ready to start!

 # Support